spectrum-health-systems/Abatab/README_development.md

 ### Create a new monthly development branch

-Create a new repository branch named `MM.DD-development` from the previous monthly development branch
+Create a new repository branch named `MM.DD-development` from the previous monthly development branch.

 ### Refactor

-Refactor code.
+Refactor any code that has been tagged as `// REFACTOR`

 ### Clean-up

-Clean-up code and comments
+Clean-up code and comments.

 ## Development

+Development includes:

+* Adding/enhancing features
+* Adding/modifying documentation
+* Bug fixes
+* Etc.

+During development, iterative testing should be done using a non-production environment.

 ```mermaid
 flowchart LR